Elizabeth's Kitchen Diary

 Mamta Gupta's Keema Meatball Curry

-I am a huge fan of spice and vibrant fresh flavour, which means we eat a lot of Indian and Middle Eastern foods in our house.
+I am a huge fan of spice and vibrant fresh flavour, which means we eat many Indian and Middle Eastern foods in our house.
 We’re also fans of lamb.
-For years, every Autumn, I’ve bought a whole lamb from a local crofter for our freezer; lambs reared in the fields outside my house, lambs I know have been treated well, and lambs that have been slaughtered locally, meaning lower food miles.
+For years, every Autumn, I’ve bought a whole lamb from a local crofter for our freezer.
+The lambs are reared in the fields outside my house, lambs I know have been treated well, and lambs that have been slaughtered locally, meaning lower food miles.

-Lamb mince is an incredibly delicious and versatile ingredient – use it in comfort food dishes like shepherd’s pies and barbecue kofta skewers, but what about non-traditional recipes like hash, pancakes, tortillas, tacos, toasties, nachos, pasta bakes or even in a Scotch egg?
+Lamb mince is an incredibly delicious and versatile ingredient.
+You can use it in comfort food dishes like shepherd’s pies and barbecue kofta skewers, but what about non-traditional recipes like hash, pancakes, tortillas, tacos, toasties, nachos, pasta bakes, or even a Scotch egg?

-One of their recipes, the keema meatball curry by Mamta Gupta over at Mamta’s Kitchen, really caught my eye, so this weekend I treated the family to a quick and delicious Indian curry.
-Watch the video above to see just how easy it is!
+Recently, the keema meatball curry by Mamta Gupta over at Mamta’s Kitchen, really caught my eye, so this weekend I treated the family to a quick and delicious Indian curry (recipe reproduced with permission).

 Would you believe that even the kids ate it!
 When you’ve got fussy kids like mine this is so much for the win!

-The keema meatball curry was really simple to make, and there’s something incredibly satisfying with working with whole herbs and spices.
+The keema meatball curry was simple to make, and there’s something incredibly satisfying about working with whole herbs and spices.
 The scents and aromas wafting from the kitchen had the family ooh-ing and aah-ing long before dinner was ready, and the thing with Indian cooking is that you can always adjust the heat to your liking.
-I only used half a chopped chilli in my meatballs, and that was just perfect for the kids.
-Not to spicy but still with a kick of heat to get the juices going.
-I always serve a little bowl of plain, natural yogurt on the side to help cool things down, if needs be.
+I only used half a chopped chilli in my meatballs, which was perfect for the kids.
+Not too spicy, but still with a kick of heat to get the juices going.
+I always serve a little bowl of plain, natural yoghurt on the side to help cool things down.

 Mamta Gupta's Keema Meatball Curry